collective/collective.multilanguagefields/README.txt

 * It should be possible for a site to add a new supported language without having to migrate content.
-  (A modification in the code for your customer-specific would be ok.)
+  (A modification in the code for your customer-specific package would be ok.)

 Usage